Skip to content ↓

 Hello!
 My name is Ms. Dixon-Ricketts and I lead computing at Elms Farm Primary School.
 I think computing is so important to learn at primary school because in the modern day we use computers every single day of our lives.
 At Elms Farm we learn how to use them well and safely.

-Computing is a vital part of the curriculum at Elms Farm Primary School and is taught from Nursery to Year 6.
-It equips pupils with essential digital skills that prepare them for life in a technology-driven world, fostering computational thinking, creativity, and problem-solving abilities (National Curriculum, 2013).
+Computing constitutes a fundamental component of the curriculum at Elms Farm Primary School, where it is imparted to students from Nursery through to Year 6.
+This subject equips pupils with essential digital skills that are crucial for navigating a technology-driven world.
+By fostering computational thinking, creativity, and problem-solving abilities, our computing program aligns with the objectives outlined in the National Curriculum (2013).
 These skills are increasingly recognised as foundational for future learning and employment, enabling children to become active participants in a digital society (Unterweger et al., 2025).

 Aims: